Senior social isolation is a growing problem within a rapidly aging population. Learn the signs and how you can help your loved one today.

 Taking care of your health and general well-being may be difficult, especially for those who frequently experience guilt for taking time for themselves rather than performing other duties.
-However, failing to care for yourself can lead to caregiver burnout in addition to social isolation.
+However, neglecting yourself can lead to caregiver burnout and social isolation.

-6 Ideas To Help Ease Senior Social Isolation
+6 Ways To Help Ease Senior Social Isolation

 While this problem can be tricky, it’s not impossible.
 Here are a few things you can do to help someone you believe may be at risk for senior social isolation:

 A lack of transportation can significantly increase isolation and loneliness.
-Without a ride, your loved one may feel dependent on others, which can negatively hurt their self-esteem and limit their ability to stay social.
+Without a ride, your loved one may feel dependent on others, negatively hurting their self-esteem and limiting their ability to stay social.

 As a family caregiver, you want to help your loved ones as much as possible, but you can’t always be there for them when they need a ride.
-Consider calling your local community or senior center and finding volunteers who can help.
-Alternatively, an in-home care professional can also provide transportation and ensure your loved one gets out of the house more.
+Consider calling your local community or senior center and finding volunteers to help.
+Alternatively, an in-home care professional can provide transportation and ensure your loved one gets out of the house more.

-Health problems such as eyesight and hearing loss can make older adults more reluctant to leave home.
-Similarly, incontinence can play a large part in your loved one’s social withdrawal.
+Health problems such as eyesight and hearing loss can make older adults reluctant to leave home.
+Similarly, incontinence can significantly affect your loved one’s social withdrawal.
 Therefore, frequently check with your loved one and find treatment as needed.
-Also, make sure they are eating right and exercising regularly as these things will help improve mood and stave off depression.
+Also, ensure they eat right and exercise regularly, as these will help improve mood and relieve depression.